hmrc/digital-services-tax-stub/README.md

 This will start all the required services

+## Running scalafmt

+To apply scalafmt formatting using the rules configured in the .scalafmt.conf, run:

+`sbt scalafmtAll`

+To check the files have been formatted correctly, run:

+`sbt scalafmtCheckAll`

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")